segni-tafesse/ethio_agri_smart/lib/data/Passion_fruit.md

-#  What's  Passionn fruits?
+#  What's  Coffee?
 # Name

 # Characteristics

-# How to grow Passionn fruits?
+# How to grow Coffee?
 # Light
 # Soil
 # Water
 # Temperature  and Humidity
 # Fertilizers
-# Possibke Disease  of  Passionn fruits
+# Possibke Disease  of  Coffee

 ## Virus
 ##  Fungus
 ##  Bacteria
-# Pre-prevention of Disease  of Passionn fruits
+# Pre-prevention of Disease  of Coffee
-# Post-prevention of Disease  of   Passionn fruits
+# Post-prevention of Disease  of   Coffee
 #  Pests
 # Pesticides
 # Herbs